 On the death of David, in 1785, Peter inherited Bellevue.
 Peter’s wife, Rebecca Vicars, died in 1786.
 Peter moved to Bellevue and 2 years later married Rebecca’s cousin, Elizabeth Vicars.
 There were no children of either marriage.
 Elizabeth was famous for her charitable works.
 She opened an orphanage and school for female children in the grounds of Bellevue and supported the children until they were old enough to fend for themselves.
 Peter, equally well known for his generosity, built Christ Church at Delgany in 1789.
 He died in 1828 aged 95.
 Bellevue remained in the Le Touche family until it fell on hard times.

 In 1906, a sale of family treasures took place and land was sold to the Holy Faith Sisters to build a school.
 The family took in paying guests.
-Bellevue fell into decay and was pulled down in the 1950's.
-For more information on the La Touche Legacy see usefull links on the right.
+Bellevue fell into decay and was pulled down in the 1950’s.